Telegram

 Persistent config example:{ channels: { telegram: { groups: { "*": { requireMention: false }, }, }, },}Getting the group chat ID:

-- forward a group message to `@userinfobot` / `@getidsbot`- or read `chat.id` from `openclaw logs --follow`- or inspect Bot API `getUpdates`Runtime behavior
+- forward a group message to `@userinfobot` / `@getidsbot`- or read `chat.id` from `openclaw logs --follow`- or inspect Bot API `getUpdates`- after the group is allowed, run `/whoami@` if native commands are enabled

 Section titled “Runtime behavior”- Telegram is owned by the gateway process.